JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_files.md

 ## How do I extend PSI?

 PSI can be extended to support additional languages through custom language plugins.
-For more details on developing custom language plugins, see the [Custom Language Support](custom_language_support.md) reference guide.
+For more details on developing custom language plugins, see the [](custom_language_support.md) reference guide.

 ## What are the rules for working with PSI?